jcachayG93/research-asp_integration_tests/README.md

 > When an order is deleted, a shipment is also deleted.

-But, there is no direct relationship between Orders and Shipments, in fact, they belong to different Bounded Contexts and they have to be kept in sync via an integration mechanism (in this example, by a service)
+But, there is no direct relationship between Orders and Shipments; in fact, they belong to different Bounded Contexts, and they have to be kept in sync via an integration mechanism (in this example, by a service)

 ### Endpoints
 | API                   | Verb   | Description                                                      | Request body             | Response                                               |